Cloaking In SEO: An Ultimate Guide

 For example, suppose a site visitor has been identified as being from a particular country.

-In that case, the site could use JavaScript to detect their location and display different content than someone visiting from another country.
+In that case, the site could use JavaScript to detect their location and display content that is different from someone visiting another country.

 Hiding Flash-Based Pages